rexagod/matcher-core/README.md

 ## Overview

 The process of generating matches takes two phases; `finding` and `matching`. `finding`, or identifying interest points in an image, is done using the [`findPoints`](/src/orb.core.js#L205) method.
-It passes a `cornersArray` to the global `utils` object's `getPoints` object property, which can be stored for later use. `finding` will take a few hundred milliseconds for images of standard sizes (~720p).
+It passes a `cornersArray` to the global `utils` object's `points` object property, which can be stored for later use. `finding` will take a few hundred milliseconds for images of standard sizes (~720p).

 Please note that the "global `utils` object" mentioned above is returned as a parameter to the callback function from where it can be accessed.
 See this example: